Careers in Science & Engineering

 Our science and engineering degrees will prepare you for much more than life in the laboratory.
 They are a foundation for the future, a key to a secure and rewarding career, and a first step along the pathway of lifelong learning.

-- Read about some of the Faculty's past students and see what they are doing now.
+- Read about some of the School's past students and see what they are doing now.

 - Paid Work Placements are an excellent introduction to a career in science and engineering.

 - Check out the Government's careersnz website to find out more about where a science or engineering career can take you, including expected earnings.

 From the natural environment, to our own health and wellbeing, to the technology we use in our everyday lives – science is everywhere.

 It is scientists who will solve tomorrow’s problems and the future is calling for the next generation of curious minds that can do just that.

 If you're intrigued by the world around you and enjoy biology, chemistry, earth sciences or environmental sciences, a degree in science may be what you're looking for.